Ipe wood and Decking

 Ipe lumber is most commonly used for decks, bridge building projects, boardwalks, marinas, outdoor furniture, and other outdoor applications.
 If the boards are kiln dried, Ipe wood can also make for an attractive interior flooring option.
 Because of Ipe’s incredible durability, it is usually chosen for very high traffic areas, where it can last for many, many years.

 Because of its density and hardness, Ipe wood absorbs minimal moisture and typically experiences only minor shrinkage and movement after installation.
 It machines very well, and it rarely splinters or splits.
 The wood also resists decay and insect attacks.

-Ipe is so dense that, even in its untreated, natural state, it has a class A fire rating, making it nearly as fire resistant as concrete or metal.
+Because Ipe is so dense, even in its untreated, natural state, it has a class A fire rating, making it nearly as fire resistant as concrete or metal.

 In other words, there is no wood more suited to the harsh decking environment than Ipe.